By Iris Craige, Assistant Director of Policy and Advocacy

 The committee instructed LAHD to:

-• Track how many properties landlords own and how they structure their business
+- Track how many properties landlords own and how they structure their business

-• Study property flipping business models
+- Study property-flipping business models

-• Expand this analysis beyond L,A. City to include countywide portfolios
+- Expand this analysis beyond L.A.
+City to include countywide portfolios

+This shift is meaningful, and indicates the city is focusing on not just who owns housing in Los Angeles, but how they behave.
 Corporate landlords rarely hold all of their properties under one name.
 Rather, they spread ownership across many LLCs and trusts.
-Without connecting these LLCs and trusts to their true owners, large landlords can continue to appear small on paper while operating at a massive scale in practice.
-This creates a serious risk.
-If the city moves forward with exemptions for so-called small landlords without fully understanding ownership, corporate operators will be able to sidestep regulations designed to hold them accountable.
+Unless we connect the dots between these LLCs and trusts and their true owners, large landlords will continue to appear small on paper while operating at a massive scale in practice.
+This creates a serious risk; when the city moves forward with exemptions for so-called small landlords without fully understanding ownership, corporate operators are able to sidestep regulations designed to hold them accountable.
 Without ownership transparency, the system will miss the corporate landlords they mean to hold accountable.

 The council’s instructions are a step in the right direction.
 SAJE will continue to work towards policies that empower tenants.
-We thank Council Members Eunisses Hernandez and Monica Rodriguez for their leadership, and hope to work with them to bring accountability to corporate landlords.
+We thank Councilmembers Eunisses Hernandez and Monica Rodriguez for their leadership, and hope to work with them to bring accountability to corporate landlords.